ReitardXd/cracksmoker/README.md

 ## disclaimer

-for educational use and authorized security testing only. don't be an idiot.
+For educational use and authorized security testing only. don't be an idiot.

+---

+## Note
+Looking back at it this thing was a pretty stupid idea i dont see any use for it unless you are just starting out with password crackers like hashcat or john the ripper albeit you could point it to multiple of these tools and it does the password file adding easier since you dont need to remember the exact locations and can just use the file browser

 ---